datonic/hub/README.md

   - E.g: Datadex produces a dashboard and puts the data where people can find and use it.
 - Untap the potential of existing open data and modern tooling.
 - Offline-first.
 Rely on static files and offline-first tools like WASM or [Datasette](https://datasette.io/).
+- Openness is an attribute spectrum of the data products.

 ## 🤝 Collaboration

 - Non Profit / Cooperative / Community-owned financially self-sustainable.
 - Open and transparent governance and funding.
 - Win at the edge.
 Cheap and scalable data products for communities.
+  - Just because there is open data, doesn't mean people will use it.
+E.g: cities launched data portals and waited for startups to build dashboards and apps on top but not much happened.
+Focus instead on making data products that are useful for the community.
 - Lower the cost of producing new sustainable data products.
 E.g: Paying to publish datasets can limit spam and also signals the dataset quality.
 - Act local and start small.
 Focus on one community at a time and solve the problems great at that scale.
 - [More Data More Available to More People](https://radiant.earth/blog/2024/05/the-state-of-data-at-satsummit-2024/).